Methodology

 NE

-Note: From the 2019 survey onwards, the sampling unit for the CBR sample was the address.
+From the 2019 survey onwards, the sampling unit for the CBR sample was the address.
 In cases where the selected child had moved from the sampled address, interviewers determined whether a child aged 0 to 4 currently lived at the address.
 If so, the address was considered eligible, and an interview was sought with a parent of the child (or children) aged 0 to 4 at the address; if not, the addresses was deemed ineligible.
 Prior to the 2019 survey, the sampling unit was the child.
 In cases where the selected child had moved from the sampled address, the child was still considered eligible, and the interviewer attempted to trace the child to his or her new address and conduct an interview there.
+The total number of addresses issued to interviewers is the sum of addresses per PSU minus a small number of duplicate addresses, which were removed prior to being issued to the field.

 Table A.2: Survey response metrics, Child Benefit Register sample